Major links

 This happens because each new weak learner focuses on misclassified points from previous learners, gradually bending the overall decision surface.

-8. Which scenario correctly describes how a decision tree can exceed the number of training samples in depth?
+8. Which scenario explains how a decision tree can exceed training samples in depth?

 Answer: B